warmsignull/desktop/README.md

    - `name`: Human-readable label shown in the UI.
    - `command`: Command executed to start the desktop environment.
    - `session_type`: Either `x11` or `wayland`, used for the session filter.
+   - `detect_commands` (optional): List of binaries or absolute paths used to determine whether the desktop is installed.
+If omitted, the launcher infers commands from `command`.
+   - `install_command` (optional): Shell command shown and executed from the Install screen for desktops that are missing.
+   - `install_extras` (optional): Array of extra commands to offer after the main install (each item needs `name`, `command`, optional `description`).
    - `description` (optional): Short blurb displayed next to the name.

 Use `desktop_launcher.sample.json` as a template: